klydia22/Phase_3_Project-Telco_Customer_Churn_Prediction/README.md

 # **Data Modeling**

 The project explored two complementary modeling techniques to balance interpretability and predictive power.
+The techiniques applied were:

-# ***Logistic Regression***
+# ***1. Logistic Regression***

 This model served as the baseline model due to its transparency and ease of interpretation.
 Model coefficients provide clear insight into how each feature influences the likelihood of churn, making this model valuable for business communication.

-# ***Decision Tree Classifier***
+# ***2. Decision Tree Classifier***

 This model was introduced to capture non-linear relationships and interactions between features that Logistic Regression may miss.
 Decision Trees also provide intuitive feature importance metrics that align well with stakeholder expectations.

 Both models were tuned using GridSearchCV with Recall as the optimization objective.
 # **Handling Imbalance**

 The dataset exhibits a natural class imbalance with substantially more non-churners than churners.
 Without corrective measures, models tend to favor the majority class and underperform in identifying churrners.
-This issue was addressed by applying SMOTE (Synthetic Minority Oversampling Technique), oversampling was restricted to the training dataset to avoid information leakage, SMOTE was embedded directly within the modeling pipeline.
+This issue was addressed by applying SMOTE (Synthetic Minority Oversampling Technique).
+Oversampling was restricted to the training dataset to avoid information leakage and SMOTE was embedded directly within the modeling pipeline.

 The strategy greatly improved the model's sensitivity to churn behavior.